Degenerative Spine Disorders

 • Shoulder and arm pain

-• Exacerbated headache during movement of the neck
+• Exacerbated headache when moving the neck

 • Loss of strength in hand grip